BlakeGuilloud/ganon/README.md

 </p>

 <p align="center">
-  Ganon is a functional javascript library designed and maintained by open source contributors.
+  Ganon is a javascript library designed and maintained by open source contributors.
   <br />
   <br />
   <a href="https://travis-ci.org/BlakeGuilloud/ganon">